twit96/twit96/README.md

 ### Speaking of Python,
 I also have experience with the Pandas Python Data Analysis library, with which I most recently worked on
 <a href="https://twit96.github.io/portfolio/star-wars-survey/">a data analysis project with a survey dataset</a>.
-Certified to sprinkle 'Data Science', 'Machine Learning', or maybe even 'Artificial Intelligence' onto my resume.

 ### For those who are still interested...
 - In my free time, I enjoy music, art, movies, coffee, and running.